BlackrazorS2/TR22-TempSensor/README.md

 for processing temperature data.
 For all fields that involve selecting files, either the file path can be typed in or the browse buttons can be used to open a standard file explorer dialog box.
 Please ensure that all required fields are entered prior to selecting the start button; the program shouldn't (tm) hang, and you should be able to just correct the mistake and try again, but no output will be recieved if input was done incorrectly.
-Error tracking is currently in development.
+- Error tracking is currently in development.
+- Note that on the `Read` tab there is a radiobutton for reading from IP.
+This button is currently not functional and will **NOT** do anything.